About execom

 execom exists to help founders make the structural decisions that shape a company's trajectory — before the cost of getting them wrong compounds.

-Most companies do not fail because the underlying idea was weak.
-They fail because the systems surrounding capital, partnerships, and growth were structured poorly from the beginning.
-A viable company can still produce a poor outcome if ownership is diluted too early, if capital is taken under the wrong incentives, or if expansion and distribution are pursued before the business has real leverage.
+They fail because the structural decisions surrounding capital, ownership, and expansion were made too early, under the wrong incentives, or without enough leverage.
+A viable company can still produce a poor outcome if ownership is diluted prematurely, if capital is raised before the business has negotiating power, or if expansion and distribution are pursued before the operating foundation is strong enough to support them.

 Across companies and sectors, the same mistakes appear repeatedly.
 Founders raise capital earlier than necessary, accept terms that weaken their position, pursue grants that distract from building the business itself, or expand into new markets before distribution and operational leverage are established.